Need for Speed: Shift: Reception

-IGN awarded it 9 out of 10 citing among other things an incredible driving experience and excellent sound effects.
-IGN also gave it an Editors' Choice award.
-Official Xbox Magazine awarded Shift with 9/10 saying that it has an outstanding driver's view; a deep, addictive career mode with much variety and many options; sharp multiplayer racing counts toward single-player career.
-Official Xbox Magazine has also nominated it for editors choice award.
+IGN awarded it an Editor's Choice award and scored it a 9/10, citing among other things the exceptional quality of its driving experience and sound design.
+Official Xbox Magazine awarded Shift with a 9/10, praising its driver's view and the variety and depth presented in its career mode, as well as its multiplayer component which positively impacted single-player progression.
 Eurogamer gave it a 7/10, also noting that it could be a good competitor to other simulation racing games such as Gran Turismo and Forza Motorsport.